Skip to main content

 If you have accessed the resources on the Sensory Service Virtual Therapy Area, we would be very grateful if you could complete the following feedback form.

-If you have any further questions about any of these resources or if you require any further support with sensory challenges that have not been covered by the Virtual Therapy Area, then please also complete the form below, and a member of our team will be in touch.
 Please note, this option is only available if you have a Sheffield address and you are registered with a Sheffield GP.
-Your child must also be between the ages of three and 16 years old.
+Your child must also be between the ages of 5 and 16 years old, or 4 years old if they have started school.
 Unfortunately, we are unable to process requests from anyone living outside of the Sheffield area, or for children not within this age range.

 Back to top